SaraGhazanfari/R-LPIPS/README.md

 For --attack_type two options can be used "linf" and "l2".
 For --perturbed_input three options are available "x_0" or "x_1" or "x_0/x_1".

-2- Loading the trained model and checking its robustness on imagenet-100 validation dataset while generating differenet attacks.
-In this part we can load two different versions of LPIPS and compare their robustness to three attacks mentioned below.
+2- Loading the trained model and checking its robustness on imagenet-100 validation dataset while generating different attacks.
+In this part we can load two different versions of LPIPS and compare their robustness to three attacks suggested below.

 ```
 python evaluate_lpips_robustness.py --data_path path/to/imagenet-100 --attack_type